Caption manager

 Translation is provided free of charge by online services such as DeepL Translator.

 Note that the output of DeepL Translator won’t be a well-formed transcription file, unlike the one you got from DeepTranscript.
 The main reason is that DeepL Translator ‘translates’ tabulations to spaces.
-Worse, it may insert unwanted spaces in time codes, for instance replacing ‘234.5’ with ‘235.
-5’.
-Caption manager will fix all these errors and handle the translated transcription as a well-formed file.
+Worse, it can insert unwanted spaces in timecodes, for example replacing ‘234.5′ with ‘235.
+5’ and replace dots with commas in floating-point timings when translated into French.… Caption manager will fix all these errors and handle the translated transcription as a well-formed file.

 Reader-friendly layout